tytydraco/yessleep/out/No_one_knows_what_really_happened_up_Whistler_Mountain_But_I_was_there_Part_3.md

 Fake Rose: "Over and out, Chopper."

-The woman pretending to be me fired, Chopper crumpled to the floor.
+The woman pretending to be me fired.
+Chopper crumpled to the floor, his empty gun tumbled out across the floorboards.

 Then the woman took the van and fled.